MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 **Save my default delivery details**

-- As soon as a user checkout, if he/her tick save info box, his/her personal info will be saved into database.
+- As soon as a user checks out, if he/her tick save info box, his/her personal info will be saved into database.

 **View my previous purchases**

-- This also will be saved as long as the user clicked save info, and the user can click on the order number to be redirect to the checkout success page.
+- This also will be saved as long as the user clicked save info, and the user can click on the order number to be redirected to the checkout success page.

 **Review my shopping bag prior to checkout**

-- The shopping bag can be grabbed at ease, and also previewed when the user add or delete an item from the shopping bag.
+- The shopping bag can be grabbed at ease, and also previewed when the user adds or deletes an item from the shopping bag.

 **Recieve confirmation of my orders**

-- An real email will be sent as soon as the order is gone throught to confirm the details of the order, delivery info and grand total.
+- A real email will be sent as soon as the order is gone through to confirm the details of the order, delivery info and grand total.

 **Recieve free delivery above an order threshold**

-- This is offered and clearly stated during checkout, and encourage the user to get free delivery once they spend over 50.
+- This is offered and clearly stated during checkout, and encourages the user to get free delivery once they spend over 50.

 ### **As a site owner, I want to ...**

 **View, add, edit and delete products**

-- The site owner can access a quick add page through frontend page.
+- The site owner can access a quick add page through  the frontend page.

-- And this functionality is cover with Django admin interface, and beyond...
+- And this functionality is covered by Django admin interface, and beyond...

 - The site owner can not only add, edit and delete produts, but also control inventory, add multiple images, add different sizes and colors to different products.